ProjectMOSAIC/mosaicCore/cran-comments.md

 ## Test environments

+* local

-* local OS X install, R version 3.4.2 (2017-09-28)
+  * R version 3.5.0 (2018-04-23)
+  * Platform: x86_64-apple-darwin15.6.0 (64-bit)
+  * Running under: macOS High Sierra 10.13.5

 * win-builder

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-This is a minor update that adds one new function.
+This is a minor update, but part of a plan to submit several packages in the mosaic suite.

 ## Reverse Dependencies

 Checked with `devtools::revdep_check()`.
-There is a NOTE regarding `mosaic`, but that should go away with the upate to `mosaic` (coming essentialy simultaneously with this one).
+There is an error in `ggformula`, but that should go away when `ggformula` is submitted.  (`ggformula` builds and checks cleanly on my system.)